There are no active ads.

 It’s hard to believe this was Val Kilmer’s first starring role and he was able to go on to anything else, let alone making one of my favorite 1980s comedies, Real Genius.

 If you’re interested in returning to the films of the 1980s, this one should definitely go on the “skip it” pile.
-This one was so bad I wanted to travel back to 1984 and smack myself for laughing at it.
+It was so bad I wanted to travel back to 1984 and smack myself for laughing at it.
+(Having watched it again for 2024… it was even worse.
+This movie is painfully unfunny.)

-1984 Movie Reviews will return on June 22 with The Karate Kid and Rhinestone!
+1984 Movie Reviews will return on June 15 with Under the Volcano!

 Advertisement